-If you’re in pain, you’re looking for relief in any way possible.
-Interventional pain management is designed to help you reduce your pain, as well as provide options for preventing or stopping pain in the future.
-This type of therapy combines cutting-edge treatment options with a comprehensive and holistic look at the patient as a whole person, rather than just their pain.
-Because of this, interventional pain management is uniquely situated to help relieve chronic pain and help patients get their life back.
+If you’re in pain, interventional pain management can help you reduce pain and get you back to your life.
+Practitioners use cutting-edge treatment options along with holistic therapies.
+For example, a patient may receive nerve blocks or facet joint injections, along with reduced medication doses and physical therapy or chiropractic care to address the root of their pain issue.
+Practitioners look at the patient as a whole person, rather than just their pain.
+Because of this, interventional pain management is uniquely situated to help relieve chronic pain symptoms.

 What is interventional pain management?

 Interventional pain management is a discipline in pain management that is rooted in the goal to help patients relieve their pain.
-These specialized pain doctors look beyond medication to help someone deal with pain, relying instead on a vast array of therapies to help diagnose, reduce, and if possible, completely relieve a person’s pain.
-The ultimate goal is to help a patient get back to their best life, by returning to their normal activities as quickly as possible.
+These specialized pain doctors look beyond medication to help someone deal with pain.
+They rely instead on a vast array of therapies to help diagnose, reduce, and if possible, completely relieve a person’s pain.
+The ultimate goal is to help a patient get back to their best life.
+Often, doctors do this by helping patients return to their normal activities as quickly as possible.

-The doctors are Arizona Pain discuss interventional pain management in more detail below.
+The doctors at Arizona Pain discuss this pain management approach in more detail below.

 What are interventional pain management techniques?